Smile and say “Käse” – All About German Cheese

 Altenburger Ziegenkäse (PDO) (Altenburger Ziegenkäse (PDO))

-Ziegenkäse translates as goats cheese, but this traditional mid-19th century cheese is made with a combination of goats’ and cows’ milk.
-Because it has a PDO, it can only be made in just two eastern German dairies in Saxony and Thuringia, although during the time of the German Democratic Republic (former East Germany), very little of this type of cheese was produced there.
+Ziegenkäse translates as goat cheese, but this traditional mid-19th century cheese is made with a combination of goat’s and cow’s milk.
+Because it has a PDO (Protected Designation of Origin), it can only be made in just two eastern German dairies in Saxony and Thuringia, although during the time of the German Democratic Republic (former East Germany), very little of this type of cheese was produced there.
 Since reunification, this once rare cheese is now available all over the country.

 Blue Brie (Weiß-Blau Brie / Blauschimmel Brie)

-The Germans were the first who produced this cheese in the 1970’s.
-They produce these cheeses in varieties ranging from mild to strong, but it is the mild version that is most popular.
+The Germans were the first to produce this cheese in the 1970’s.
+Varieties range in flavor from mild to strong, but it is the mild version that is most popular.

 Blue Cheese (Edelpilzkäse)

-German bries are usually milder, smaller and taller than French bries and often have spices on the rind and inside the paste.
-They are also sometimes made with herbs, peppers, green peppercorns and nuts.
+German bries are usually milder, smaller, and taller than their French counterparts and often have spices on the rind and inside the paste.
+They are also sometimes made with herbs, peppers, green peppercorns, and nuts.

 Butter Cheese (Butterkäse)

-The name of this cheese comes from its buttery taste and color.
-Many producers have developed reduced fat and low calorie versions to suit modern dietary preferences, and these are sometimes referred to as “Damenkäse” or ladies cheeses.
-It is a mild cheese.
+The name of this cheese comes from its mild, buttery taste and color.
+Many producers have developed reduced fat and low calorie versions to suit modern dietary preferences, and these are sometimes referred to as Damenkäse or ladies’ cheeses.

 German Camembert is produced in many sizes, ranging from 80 to 400 grams, and a wide range of fat levels, from three-quarter fat (Dreiviertelfett) up to rich creamy double cream (Doppelrahmstufe).